thedynamiclinker/we/Documentation/advanced/religion/for/beginners/Hello World.md

 We Guarantees It.™

+In order to understand religion, close the bibles (for now), pause the prayers (if you pray), and save trips to church (or mosque (or synagogue)) for another day.

 %%
 Those who get the jokes are granted membership in a secret society.
 A group as old as history, with no leader or test for entry, no one to grant or deny you admission, no code of conduct, and no required beliefs.
 It's as non-culty as a cult could ever be.
 But a cult (or a culture (or whatever)) is what it is.